-This estimate was taken from New Zealand’s constantly updated population clock in January 2017 (see below for more information) and is based on the official estimate for June 2016 of 4,693,000.
+This estimate was taken from New Zealand’s constantly updated population clock in October 2021 (see below for more information) and is based on the 2018 census, which reported a population of 4,699,755.

 New Zealand is the 123rd largest country in the world by population and the third largest in Oceania (after Australia and Papua New Guinea).